gridxdev/BlueGrid/README.md

 1. Select the folder you want to import PDF pages into.
 2. Drag one or more PDF files from your file system.
 3. Drop them into the Page View area.
-4. Confirm splitting PDF files in to pages or keep as is.
+4. Click Yes or No to either split the files into pages or keep them as they are.
 <p><strong>Drop files to add PDFs to a folder</strong></p>
 <img src="images/drag-drop-pdf.png" alt="Drag and Drop PDF pages to a folder" title="Drag and Drop PDF pages to a folder" style="width:auto; height:auto; max-width:70%;">
 <p><strong>Confirm splitting PDFs</strong></p>